 However, these periods when you are unable to access your data should be kept to an absolute minimum.
 It is normal for hardware to be taken offline for maintenance from time to time but there should be a solution in place so that downtime is not a regularly scheduled occurrence.

-Reputable cloud service providers will publish their service level agreement as a percentage of promised uptime.
+Reputable cloud service providers will publish their service level agreement and explicitely indicate percentage of promised uptime.

 5. Data Deletion Policy